 - Fulfill the Graduate School’s minimum graduate residence, degree, and coursework (50%) credit requirements for the graduate degree.

 Tuition is determined by a combined fee schedule table.
 Assessed fees are roughly halfway between graduate fees and professional fees.
 Credit limits each semester coincide with the professional schools’ higher credit maximums.
-Find more information about the tuition and fees on the Office of the Registrar’s Tuition and Fees webpage.
+Find more information about the tuition and fees on the Bursar’s Office Tuition and Fees webpage.

 See Addition/Change of Program, Plan, or Named Option, Minimum Graduate Coursework (50%) Requirement, Minimum Graduate Degree Credit Requirement, Minimum Graduate Residence Credit Requirement, Appendix 5 – Double, Joint, and Dual Degrees at a Glance